patriciogonzalezvivo/thebookofshaders/10/README.md

 ## Using the chaos

-Actually randomness in pure form can be too chaotic, letres try to balance it entropy with some order.
+Random in two dimensions looks a lot like TV noise.
+Right?
+Which is a hard raw material to use to compose images.
+Let's learn how to make use of it.

-Take close look to the following code.
+Our first step is going to apply it on a grid.
+Take a look to the following code.
 Specially on lines 20 and 21.

 <div class="codeAndCanvas" data="2d-random-mosaic.frag"></div>